Johan4267/simonsays/README.md

 # simonsays
-How high can yu get?
+How high can you get?